 Northern Utilities - Maine - On December 27, 2013, the Maine Public Utilities Commission (MPUC) approved a settlement agreement providing for a \$3.8 million permanent increase in annual revenue for Northern Utilities' Maine division, effective January 1, 2014.
 The settlement agreement also provided that the Company shall be allowed to implement a Targeted Infrastructure Replacement Adjustment (TIRA) rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects.
 The TIRA has an initial term of four years, and covers targeted capital expenditures in 2013 through 2016.
 On February 28, 2014 Northern Utilities filed its first annual TIRA for rates effective May 1, 2014, seeking an annual increase in base distribution revenue of \$1.3 million.
-This filing is pending final approval of the MPUC.
+This filing was approved by the MPUC on April 29, 2014.
 TIRA filings in future periods are projected to result in annual increases in revenue of approximately \$1.0 million each year.

 Northern Utilities - New Hampshire - On April 21, 2014, the New Hampshire Public Utilities Commission (NHPUC) approved a settlement agreement providing for an increase of \$4.6 million in distribution base revenue and a return on equity of 9.5% for Northern Utilities' New Hampshire division.
-In addition, the settlement agreement provides for additional step adjustments in 2014 and 2015 to recover the revenue requirements associated with investments in gas mains extensions and infrastructure replacement projects.
+In addition, the settlement agreement provides for additional step adjustments in 2014 and 2015 to recover the revenue requirements associated with investments in gas main extensions and infrastructure replacement projects.
 The 2014 step adjustment provides for an annual increase in revenue of \$1.4 million, effective May 1, 2014.
 The 2015 step adjustment is for a projected annual increase in revenue of approximately \$1.4 million, effective May 1, 2015.
 The newly-approved rates will be reconciled to the effective date temporary rates were established, July 1, 2013.

 Unitil Energy - On April 26, 2011, the NHPUC approved a rate settlement that extends through May 1, 2016 and provides for a long-term rate plan and earnings sharing mechanism, with a series of step adjustments to increase revenue in future years to support Unitil Energy's continued capital improvements to its distribution system.
-On March 3, 2014 Unitil Energy filed its third step increase of \$1.5 million in annual revenue for effect on May 1, 2014, subject to final approval of the NHPUC.
+On April 30, 2014 the NHPUC approved Unitil Energy's third and final step increase of \$1.5 million in annual revenue effective May 1, 2014

 Granite State - Granite State has in place a FERC approved rate settlement agreement under which it is permitted each June to file for a rate adjustment to recover the revenue requirements associated with specified capital investments in gas transmission projects.
-Granite State received approval from the FERC for its latest annual rate adjustment, in the amount of \$0.4 million, with rates effective August 1, 2013.
-The next rate adjustment is scheduled to be filed in the second quarter of this year for a projected \$0.6 million for rates effective August 1, 2014.
+On June 27, 2014, Granite State filed to increase its rates and annual revenue by an additional \$0.6 million beginning August 1, 2014.
+The FERC accepted this filing on June 18, 2014 and the new rates will be effective August 1, 2014 as proposed.